amnezia-vpn/amnezia.org-content/docs/en/instructions/03_text-key-connection/03_text-key-connection.md

 Now you can share your connection with other people, add and remove protocols, select exclusion sites, set your own DNS and much more....
-If you still have questions, check out the [FAQ], our  [Telegram chat] or [other sections of the instructions]
+If you still have questions, check out [FAQ], our [Telegram chat] or [other sections of the instructions]

 [amnezia-site-ext-link]: https://amnezia-web-nx1r.vercel.app